mohangrg2018/netflix-clone/README.md

 A Netflix clone built using React.
 It fetches the data from TMDB (The Movie Database) API.
 It also displays the movie trailers which is fetched from Youtube.

 Author
-Anurag Sharan (sharananurag998)
+Mohan Gurung (mohangrg2018)

 Demo
-The app is deployed using Firebase at https://netflix-clone-ec0f5.web.app/
+The app is deployed using Firebase at

 Available Scripts
 In the project directory, you can run: